shepmaster/sxd-xpath/README.md

 ## Overview

-The project is currently broken into two crates:
+The project is broken into two crates:

 1. [`document`][sxd-document] - Basic DOM manipulation and reading/writing XML from strings.
 2. `xpath` - Implementation of XPath 1.0 expressions.